-Campaigning to create a safe cycle route into Totnes from Newton Abbot, and help ensure the National Cycle Network does not bypass Totnes.
+Campaign to create a safe cycle route between Totnes and Littlehempston (and on to Newton Abbot), and help complete the missing link the National Cycle Network NCN, route 2.

 We are volunteers campaigning to make it possible to cycle or walk in and out of Totnes to the neighbouring villages of Littlehempston, Broadhempston and Ipplepen.
-We are also seeking to ensure that we solve the missing link in the National Cycle Network (Route NCN2) and stop Devon County Council from agreeing a route that bypasses our town.
+We are also seeking to ensure that we solve the missing link in the National Cycle Network (Route NCN2).

 Over the years, together with Devon County Council and independent consultants, we have exhaustively researched all the possible routes into Totnes from Littlehempston (Newton Abbot).
 By far the most affordable option that avoids long detours, steep inclines, and/or dangerous crossings is by this using the footbridge (Bulliver Bridge) over the river Dart.
 This route has been designated as the most suitable option by the County Council’s Highways and Traffic Orders Committee for the South Hams, who gave it their unanimous backing.
 The route is also supported by cycling charity Sustrans, as well as all local schools and parish councils.
 The route will also help complete NCN2, a Sustrans cycle path that runs from Dover to St Austell.